Sámi Parliament of Sweden

 The Sámi Parliament of Sweden (Sametinget, Sámediggi, Sámedigge, Saemiedigkie) is the representative body for people of Sámi heritage in Sweden based in Kiruna.
 It acts as an institution of cultural autonomy for the indigenous Sámi people.

 History

 The Sami Parliament Act, Sametingslag (1992:1433), established the Swedish Sami Parliament as of 1 January 1993.
 By law, the first official elections were held on 16 May 1993.
 Its first session was opened by the King of Sweden, Carl XVI Gustaf, on 26 August 1993 in Kiruna.
 It has 31 representatives, who are elected every four years by general vote.
 The current chairperson of the Sámi Parliament is Paulus Kuoljak, since 2017.
 The chairperson is formally assigned by the Swedish Government upon the proposal of the Sami Parliament.

-The 2021 Sámediggi Election was held on 16 May 2021, with 9220 people registered as voters, mostly living in Norrbotten or Västerbotten.
+The 2021 election was held on 16 May 2021, with 9,220 people registered as voters, mostly living in Norrbotten or Västerbotten.

 Responsibilities

 Sweden has taken this active part for two reasons: